-If you have been working remotely, you and your supervisor will determine when it is safe and/or necessary to return to in-person operation.
-Not all positions allow for remote operation when students return.
+If you have been working remotely, you and your supervisor will determine when it is safe necessary to return to in-person operation.
+Not all positions allow for remote operation when students are on campus.
 If you experience symptoms of COVID-19, please see your healthcare professional and contact your supervisor.
 Supervisors are obligated to protect the privacy of your health information, but will need this information to facilitate smooth office and classroom operations.

 For employees experiencing any COVID-19 symptoms, your supervisor will require you to stay home, and you should seek guidance from your healthcare provider.
 The university has leave policies that encourage faculty and staff to stay at home when they are sick, when household members are sick, or when they are required by a healthcare provider to isolate or quarantine themselves or a member of their household.

 Managers and supervisors are reminded they have an obligation to protect the privacy of employee health information.